afeldman/PhotonDB/docs/PACKAGING.md

 # Packaging & Release Guide

-This document describes how to build packages and create releases for RethinkDB 3.0.
+This document describes how to build packages and create releases for PhotonDB.

 ## Overview